gunnermadsen/portfolio/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Additional Information
-If you like the code in my portfolio, please visit my [Portfolio] (https://www.gunner-madsen.com) to view more of my projects.
+If you like the projects that Gunner Madsen has created, please visit his [Portfolio] (https://www.gunner-madsen.com) to view more projects.